Using AdminUIs base stores

 In this section you will create a stub service to show how you overwrite certain methods if you need your own logic surrounding a method.

-.
-By default, AdminUI performs a 'soft' deletion when deleting a user, wherein the IsDeleted
+A good example of this is the Delete method in the ISSOUserStore.
+By default, AdminUI performs a 'soft' deletion when deleting a user, wherein the IsDeleted flag is set to true.

-used by AdminUI to perform a hard deletion wherein a user is completely removed from the database.
+However, there is functionality within the UserManager used by AdminUI to perform a hard deletion wherein a user is completely removed from the database.

 If you preferred a user to be completely removed during deletion:

-- Create a class that inherits from
+- Create a class that inherits from SSOUserStorelike above

-like above - Overwrite
+- Overwrite Deletemethod

-method - Initialise an instance of the unit of work
+- Initialise an instance of the unit of work

-- Call the
+- Call the HardDeletemethod on theUserManager

 public class CustomUserStore : SSOUserStore